Close

 How To Prepare

 Boil water in a saucepan and add the potatoes.
-Let it boil for 15 minutes or until the potatoes become tender, yet firm.
+Let it boil for 15 minutes or until the potatoes become tender yet firm.
 Drain out the water and set up the saucepan on a low flame atop the stove.
 Set aside the milk and butter, heat them up, and pour the mix over the potatoes.
-Remove pan from the stove and transfer the resulting mix in a bowl for whisking.
+Remove the pan from the stove and transfer the resulting mix to a bowl for whisking.
 Use a mixer or an electric masher to mash the resulting mix.
 Use Crème Fraiche for the topping and wish with a wooden spoon until you get a consistent but creamy texture.
-Use salt, pepper to season and serve immediately.
+Use salt and pepper to season and serve immediately.

 Time Required